Skip to main content

 }

 A 404 means the session id doesn't exist; a 400 means the session isn't connected or the body is invalid.
-Replace default with your session id and 628123456789@c.us with a real recipient chat id.
+Replace the UUID with your own session id — the id from the create response, not the name you gave it — and 628123456789@c.us with a real recipient chat id.

 The OpenWA node (actions)